harshavijay85/Image-Compare/README.md

 Download a local copy of the icompare.py file on your pc from the Git repo (https://github.com/harshavijay85/Image-Compare/) Make sure you create the following directory path.
 C:\Documents\Documents\Loblaw\Image-Compare-master or in case you want to use your path, please update the python file accordingly.
 Create and place the csv file in the local path mentioned above - "C:\Documents\Documents\Loblaw\Image-Compare-master\Image-Compare.csv"
+You can use the sample csv file (Image-Compare.csv) in the git repo as a reference.
 Place the absolute paths of your images in column1 and column2 within the csv and save the csv.
 You should get the results generated in the same path.
+A sample results.csv can be found in the git repo.
+But your result should get generated in your absolute path.

 Limitations: